 \section{Behavior of sums of translates for large arguments}

 In this section, we prove a key lemma which allows us to reduce our problem on the axis to the case of the segment.
 Another form of this statement was proven for sums of translates with positive multiples of a single kernel in \cite[Lemma~4.3]{MyMinimax}.
-Now we are dealing with several kernels and we need a slightly modified estimate, so we will provide a proof.
+Now we are dealing with several kernels and we need a slightly modified estimation for kernels, so we will provide a proof.

-The following statement is well-known, see, e.g., \cite[Lemma 4.1]{MyMinimax}. \begin{NotOurLemma} Suppose that a function $g$ is concave, nondecreasing on the semiaxis $[M,\infty)$ and is continuous at $M.$ Then $g$ is uniformly continuous on $[M,\infty)$. \end{NotOurLemma}
+The following statement is well-known, see, e.g., \cite[Lemma 4.1]{MyMinimax}. \begin{NotOurLemma} Suppose that a function $g$ is concave, non-decreasing on the semiaxis $[M,\infty)$ and is continuous at $M.$ Then $g$ is uniformly continuous on $[M,\infty)$. \end{NotOurLemma}